WordPress Performance 2024

 Mobile Devices

-The technologies for mobile connections are still relatively slow and not comparable to a high-speed connection at home or at work.
-However, mobile website users are a significant customer potential that should not be forgotten.
+The technologies for mobile connections are still relatively slow and not comparable with a high-speed connection at home or at work.
+However, mobile website users are a considerable customer potential that should not be forgotten.
 PageSpeed optimization is especially important for the use of mobile devices.

 PageSpeed Optimization for WordPress Websites